mirawara/arp-spoofer/README.md

 <h2>😉 Tip: </h2>

-Use arp-spoofer together with my dns-spoofer for more complex attacks.
+Use arp-spoofer together with my <a href="https://github.com/mirawara/dns-spoofer">dns-spoofer</a> for more complex attacks.

 <h2>💖Like my work?</h2>